bregord/iatronomicon/quartz-4/content/Hematology/Acute Myeloid Leukemia.md

 ---
-title: Example Title
+title: Acute Myeloid Leukemia
-draft: false
+draft: true
 tags:
+  - hematology
+  - oncology
-  - example-tag
+  - leukemia
 ---

 The rest of your content lives here.
 You can use **Markdown** here :)

 ## References